-Any city that’s bursting with theatres, museums, concert halls, bars and nightclubs is an interesting, and exciting place to study abroad.
+Any city that’s bursting with theatres, museums, concert halls, bars, and nightclubs is an interesting and exciting place to study abroad.
 Zurich has all that and more.
-Home to the stock market and one of Google’s largest world wide development centers, there is much to learn about and do in this multicultural and vibrant city!
-It’s known for its hospitality, and many a visitor to Zurich quickly falls in love.
-Study abroad in Zurich for a semester or year, and you will see what the praise is all about.
+Home to the stock market and one of Google’s largest worldwide development centers, you’ll have plenty to learn and do in this multicultural and vibrant city!
+It’s known for its hospitality, and many who visit Zurich quickly fall in love.
+Study abroad in Zurich for a semester or year, and you’ll quickly see what the praise is all about.

 Another cool celebration that takes place in Zurich is the streetparade, and it is just that: a large open-air dance party where everyone is invited.
 The parade takes place on the second Saturday of August and moves along the side of Lake Zurich, starting at Utoquai and ending at Hafen Enge.
 This event brings many visitors to the area who enjoy the food, dancing, and music all over the city.